22nd Judicial CircuitSpecialty Courts

 - Psychiatric Residency Program provides psychiatric services to patients in McHenry County by psychiatric residents.

-- Youth Partial Hospitalization Program in collaboration with Alexian Brothers Behavioral Health provides adolescents ages 12-18 with 6-hours of daily programming including Group Therapy-Skills Based, Expressive Therapy, School, Spirituality and Family Therapy.
+- Adolescent Partial Hospitalization Program in collaboration with Alexian Brothers Behavioral Health provides adolescents ages 12-18 with 6-hours of daily programming including Group Therapy-Skills Based, Expressive Therapy, School, Spirituality and Family Therapy.

 3255 N. Arlington Heights Rd., Ste.
 508, Arlington Heights, IL 60004 | 844-LV4-LALI | www.live4lali.org

-Live4Lali works to prevent and raise awareness of substance use among individuals, families and communities, and minimize the overall health, legal and social harms associated with substance use.
+Live4Lali works to reduce stigma and prevent substance use disorder among individuals, families, and communities, and minimize the overall health, legal and social harms associated with substance use.

 145 S. Virginia Street, Crystal Lake, IL 60014 | 815-444-9999 | www.themathersclinic.com

-- Psych Express provides comprehensive psychiatric care on an urgent basis.
-Clients receive an assessment by a qualified mental health professional and then see a psychiatrist or a psychiatric nurse practioner for additional treatment, which may include medication monitoring or a higher level of treatment, with a goal of same-day or next-day treatment.
+- Psych Express provides the community with psychiatric availability.
+Clients who are in crisis mode will receive an assessment by a qualified mental health professional and then see a psychiatrist or a psychiatric nurse practitioner for additional treatment which may include medication monitoring or a higher level of treatment.
+The goal is to serve clients on an urgent basis.

-National Alliance on Mental Illness of McHenry County (NAMI - MC)
+National Alliance on Mental Illness (NAMI) McHenry County

 620 Dakota Street, Crystal Lake, IL 60012 | 815-308-0851 | www.namimchenrycounty.org